 Then, consider how much information you’re including.
 More in-depth articles necessitate thorough research, writing, and editing time.
 To include top-notch content in every newsletter, you might find it best to stick to a monthly schedule.

 On the flip side, if you’re merely posting quick updates and upcoming events, saving everything up for a monthly newsletter may be overwhelming.
 Instead, crank out a weekly newsletter highlighting each point.

 Finally, determine the best means of distribution.
-Start with a paper copy to pass out during the service.
-Try to create one for each week.
-For members who weren’t able to attend the service, send out an email newsletter in addition to your paper one.
-Remember, you’ll reach the largest audience if you employ a digital and a physical strategy.
+Start with a paper copy to pass out during the service and try to create one each week.
+For members who weren’t able to attend the service or those who tuned into your online live stream instead, send out an email newsletter and/or mail a physical copy to their homes.
+Remember, you’ll reach the largest audience if you employ a digital and a physical strategy together.

 In any case, make sure you actively promote your church newsletter.
 Rely on greeters to pass out each week’s church newsletter.
-Then, update your email subscribers.
-To keep the whole congregation in the loop, send paper newsletters to those who request them.
+Then, update your email subscribers and remote participants with what they need to know.

 For more tips on engaging congregants, explore our tips for church communication.

 Church bulletins are made up of several components.
 From the design to the content itself, each element must work together to capture and garner church members’ attention.

 Like we mentioned, church newsletters are easy to understand but difficult to master—especially if you’ve never actually written one before.
 So that you can effectively kick off your efforts, let’s review several key church newsletter tips.